andrew/ultimate-awesome/README.md

 - [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification) - A List of Free and Open Source Hardware Verification Tools and Frameworks.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [awesome-3D-vision](https://github.com/Hardy-Uint/awesome-3D-vision) - 3D computer vision incuding SLAM，VSALM，Deep Learning，Structured light，Stereo，Three-dimensional reconstruction，Computer vision，Machine Learning and so on.
-- [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
+- [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [Awesome-Foundation-Models](https://github.com/uncbiag/Awesome-Foundation-Models) - A curated list of foundation models for vision and language tasks.
 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.
 - [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
 - [awesome-testing](https://github.com/jumper2014/awesome-testing) - 自动化测试工具，自动化测试框架，性能测试工具，测试用例管理，测试报告工具。软件测试面试题，自动测试面试题，Java面试题，Python面试题，网络面试题，数据库面试题，请点星支持~.
 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
-- [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
 - [awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom) - A curated list of SBOM (Software Bill Of Materials) related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.
 - [awesome-bluetooth-security](https://github.com/engn33r/awesome-bluetooth-security) - List of Bluetooth BR/EDR/LE security resources.